piepdx/pie-cookbook/drafts/working-draft-tactical.md

 But what if you have three times as many mentors wanting to participate as you have startups?
 That's right.
 You schedule separate sessions.
 In this case, you schedule three separate sessions.
 They could all occur on the same day.
 But divide the mentors evenly among your startups.
 It just works best.

-# tl;dr Speed dating works best when the mentor to startup ratio is 1:1
+# tl;dr Speed dating works best when the Mentor to Startup ratio is 1:1

 Don't try to have multiple mentors sit down with each Startup.
 That can be awkward for both the Startups and the Mentors.
 Unless… they already know one another well.